-- Adopted by Parliament on 17 December 2021 - Referendum deadline: 7 April 2022 - · Expected entry into force: second half of 2023, at the earliest - Introduction of a category of funds that are not subject to authorisation by FINMA. - Limited Qualified Investment Funds (L-QIF) would be reserved for qualified investors such as pension funds and insurers.
+- Adopted by Parliament on 17 December 2021

+- Referendum deadline: 7 April 2022

+- Expected entry into force: 1 March 2024

+- Introduction of a category of funds that are not subject to authorisation by FINMA.

+- Limited Qualified Investment Funds (L-QIF) would be reserved for qualified investors such as pension funds and insurers.